 You can also check for laced cannabis by shaking your flower.
 Over a black surface, gently tap your bud.
 If blue or white crystals fall off then your weed may be laced.
 Check for the color, and the best way to know for sure is using a jeweler’s loop or a 420 Scope to see it up close.

-Crushed glass can be added to weed to make it weigh more, make it look like there are more trichome resin glands, which house the precious psychoactive THC.
+Crushed glass can be added to weed to make it weigh more and make it look like there are more trichome resin glands, which house the precious psychoactive THC.
 Fortunately, testing for glass is easy.
-Rub a bud that seems extra coated in shiny crystals on a CD, bud will not scratch the surface, but glass will.
-This one depends how fresh and stemless your bud is.
+Rub a bud that seems extra coated in shiny crystals on a CD—bud will not scratch the surface, but glass will.
+This one depends on how fresh and stemless your bud is.
 Nothing in fresh buds should be hard enough to permanently scratch a CD.
 Sure, it may put a little mark on it that you can rub off, but not a permanent scratch.

 Cannabis strains can produce some of the most unique aromas in the plant kingdom.
 Yet, poor-quality weed may not produce much of a scent.
 To make buds more appealing, perfumes and fragrance chemicals may be added to enhance the dank smell of the bud.
 You can test for fragrance additives by watching the color of the flame as you smoke.
 Chemical treatments can change the color of the flame when applied to your bud.
 As it burns, the buds will also smell harsh and chemical-like.

-“Embalming fluid” and “Angel Dust” is slang for phencyclidine (PCP), which is a pain-killing drug that became popular on the street due to its ability to cause hallucinations and make people feel, well, high AF.
-However, PCP is extremely dangerous.
+“Embalming fluid” and “Angel Dust” is slang for phencyclidine (PCP), which is a pain-killing drug that became popular on the street due to its ability to cause hallucinations and make people feel, well, high A-F. However, PCP is extremely dangerous.
 Not only can it cause multiple organ failure, but it is also associated with aggressive behavior and psychotic symptoms.
-The Citizens Commission on Human Rights in Florida has even expressed concern over people consuming PCP-laced cannabis who wrongly end up in psychiatric hospitals, where they may receive an improper diagnosis and treatment.
+The Citizens Commission on Human Rights in Florida has even expressed concern over people consuming PCP-laced cannabis.

 While it is difficult to tell whether or not you have consumed PCP-laced cannabis without consuming it, there are a few side effects that can tip you off regarding whether or not something has gone terribly wrong.
 These include: